Iryna-Slynko/grpc_sport/README.md

 ## 5. Remote error handling

 There are several places where the errors might occur: service registration and discovery.
 The errors for service discovery are logged but ignored, since they do not prevent the correct work of the service.
 Service communication errors are blocking.
-When the application starts, when the service is not available, the error message is show.
+When the application starts, but the service is not available, the error message is shown.

 ## 6. Client - Graphical User Interface (GUI)

-Client implemented in the `Controller` class.
+Client is implemented in the `Controller` class.
 It has two separate subclasses to handle the requests to two different services: `SmartGymActionListener` and `FitnessActionListener`.
 They implement `ActionListener` interface.
 The GUI creation is split between submethods for calling each RPC method.
 Several components are used for different calls: `JTextField` is used for entering single line data and showing single line response, `JTextArea` is used for entering multi-line data and showing multiline response, `JDatePicker`(`io.github.lzh0379.jdatepicker`) is used to select date.

  ![screenshot of running program](screenshot.png "Four main implemented methods")